Questions & Answers

 Yes.
 You will need to limit your activity level and take care to not strain the incision site.
 You will want to avoid swimming, hot tubs, and physical activities such as tennis, golf or biking which may place tension the surgery site and cause it to open.
 Once the sutures are removed, typically within 7-10 days you may resume your regular activities.

-Keith Llewellyn MD, and Sean Fisher PA-C perform numerous cutaneous surgical procedures in both our Santa Barbara and Santa Ynez offices.
+Keith Llewellyn MD, and our physician assistant (PA-C) perform numerous cutaneous surgical procedures in both our Santa Barbara and Santa Ynez offices.
 All surgical procedures are performed in a comfortable out-patient setting.

 If you have been diagnosed with skin cancer, have a mole, cyst or other unwanted skin growth, and need or want to have it removed call today to schedule your appointment.